cea-list-lasti/decomp-reasoning/README.md

 You can download the necessary datasets on HuggingFace and place them in the `datasets` folder : https://huggingface.co/datasets/rmanluo/RoG-cwq, https://huggingface.co/datasets/rmanluo/RoG-webqsp.

 We choose to work with different LLaMa-2 models (7B and 13B).
-You can either download these models and use them locally, or you can also use them via online access with the transformers library for HuggingFace (https://huggingface.co/meta-llama/Llama-2-7b-hf).
+You can find these models onHuggingFace (https://huggingface.co/meta-llama/Llama-2-7b-hf).

 That being said, you can also choose to use another LLM, but you will have to change the output dimensions of the linear projector within the pipeline.